-However, when there is an issue with the Exchange Server mailbox, users need to know the location of the EDB files to run the troubleshooting methods.
+However, when there is an issue with the Exchange Server mailbox, users need to know the location of the EDB files to run the troubleshooting methods so that they can view EDB files hassle-free.

-Here is the list of the location of the EDB files in the different versions of Exchange Server:
+Here is the list of the locations of the EDB files in the different versions of Exchange Server:

 Exchange Server 2019 and 2016